Wounded Knee Occupation: Background

 Specifically, opponents of Wilson protested his sale of grazing rights on tribal lands to local white ranchers at too low a rate, reducing income to the tribe, whose members held the land communally.
-They also complained of his land-use decision to lease nearly one-eighth of the reservation's mineral-rich lands to private companies.
+They also complained about his land-use decision to lease nearly one-eighth of the reservation's mineral-rich lands to private companies.
 Some full-blood Lakota complained of having been marginalized since the start of the reservation system.
 Most did not bother to participate in tribal elections, which led to tensions on all sides.
 There had been increasing violence on the reservation, which many attributed to Wilson's private militia, Guardians of the Oglala Nation, attacking political opponents to suppress opposition.
 The so-called "GOONs" were initially funded with $62,000 from the BIA to be "an auxiliary police force".

 Another concern was the failure of the justice systems in border towns to prosecute white attacks against Lakota men who went to the towns for their numerous saloons and bars.
 Alcohol was prohibited on the reservation.
-Local police seldom prosecuted crimes against the Lakota, or charged assailants at lesser levels.
+Local police seldom prosecuted crimes against the Lakota or charged assailants at lesser levels.
 Recent murders in border towns heightened concerns on the reservation.
-An example was the January 27, 1973, murder of 20-year-old Wesley Bad Heart Bull in a bar in Buffalo Gap, which the tribe believed was due to his race.
-On February 6, AIM led about 200 supporters to a meeting at the courthouse in Custer, where they expected to discuss civil rights issues and wanted charges against the suspect raised to murder from second-degree manslaughter.
+An example was the January 27, 1973, murder of 20-year-old Wesley Bad Heart Bull in a bar in Buffalo Gap, South Dakota, which the tribe believed was due to his race.
+On February 6, AIM led about 200 supporters to a meeting at the courthouse in Custer, South Dakota, where they expected to discuss civil rights issues and wanted charges against the suspect raised to murder from second-degree manslaughter.
 They were met by riot police, who allowed only five people to enter the courthouse, despite blizzard conditions outside.
 Reinhardt notes that the confrontation became violent, during which protesters burned down the chamber of commerce building, damaged the courthouse and destroyed two police cars, and vandalized other buildings.

 Native American protests had only recently been receiving media attention regarding their civil rights.
 Preceding the Wounded Knee Occupation was the Occupation of Alcatraz that started November 20, 1969, lasted for two years, and inspired more indigenous activism.
-The 1972 Trail of Broken Treaties march ended with a six-day AIM led occupation of the BIA offices in Washington, D.C.
+The 1972 Trail of Broken Treaties march ended with a six-day AIM-led occupation of the BIA offices in Washington, D.C.

 Three weeks before the Wounded Knee Occupation, the tribal council had charged Wilson with several items for an impeachment hearing.
 However, Wilson was able to avoid a trial, as the prosecution was not ready to proceed immediately, the presiding official would not accept new charges, and the council voted to close the hearings.
 Charges had been brought by a coalition of local Oglala, grouped loosely around the "traditionalist", the OSCRO, and tribal members of AIM.
 Wilson opponents were angered that he had evaded impeachment.
 U.S. Marshals offered him and his family protection at a time of heightened tensions and protected the BIA headquarters at the reservation.
 Wilson added more fortification to the facility.